© HOCHTIEF

 Member of the Executive Board

-Born in 1970, Martina Steffen has been a Member of the Executive Board and Labor Director of HOCHTIEF Aktiengesellschaft in Essen since September 2021.
-She is responsible for Human Resources at the Group and as Chief Sustainability Officer for ESG matters.
+has been a member of the Executive Board and Chief Human Resources Officer of HOCHTIEF Aktiengesellschaft in Essen since September 2021.
+She is responsible for Human Resources at the Group and as Chief Sustainability Officer for ESG matters, as well as for the Corporate Department IT.
+She is also in charge of the field of data protection.

 Mode of Operation of Executive Board